- What Colorado school districts are considered rural or small rural?

 No. Some Colorado institutions offer both full year and single semester student teaching programs.
 Most offer only one or the other.
 The Colorado Rural Teaching Stipend is a one time award of $2800.00 to be applied to a Colorado rural or small rural student teaching program of any length.

-- How will I receive my scholarship or stipend funds?
+- How will I receive my stipend funds?

-Both the Colorado Rural Teaching Stipend and the Concurrent Enrollment Educator Qualification Scholarship will be sent to the college or university sponsoring your program and paid out through that institution's financial aid department.
+Both the Colorado Rural Teaching Stipend and the Concurrent Enrollment Educator Qualification Stipend will be sent to the college or university sponsoring your program and paid out through that institution's financial aid department.
 Please contact your financial aid office for questions regarding how and when these awards will be applied to your student account.
 These items will appear on the 1098T tax form from your college or university.
-The National Board Teacher Certification Scholarship will be sent to you directly followed by a 1099 tax form from the University of Northern Colorado.
+The National Board Certified Teacher Stipend will be sent to you directly followed by a 1099 tax form from the University of Northern Colorado.

-- Can I spend my scholarship or stipend money on things other than tuition and fees?
+- Can I spend my stipend money on things other than tuition and fees?

 Books, supplies and travel required to complete your program as well as room and board during your program.